Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_0/problemSet_0.md

 ## Variables

 **(0)** What is the value of x after the loop() has run three times?

-Hint 0: Don't be afraid to ask for help!
+Put a comment next to each line of code with the value of x or y at that line.

-Hint 1: Look up the following [compound operators](https://www.arduino.cc/en/Reference/HomePage):
+Hint 0: Look up the following [compound operators](https://www.arduino.cc/en/Reference/HomePage):

 * `++`
 * `+=`
 * `*=`

-Hint 2: **To get partial credit**, put a comment next to each line of code with the value of x or y at that line.

 ```c++
 /*